2017mike/InkedIn/README.md

 ## Description:
   - Considering the endless applications available, we wanted to create a practical and useful application to everyday consumers

-  - Tatoos have been incoprorated in many different cultures and their views on it whether good or bad have been integrated in many different lives.
+  - Tattoos have been incoprorated in many different cultures and their views on it whether good or bad have been integrated in many different lives.

-  - We provide a resource that allows you to enter into a community where people can either request or post what they would like for tatoos or tatoo artwork.
+  - We provide a resource that allows you to enter into a community where people can either request or post what they would like for tattoos or tattoo artwork.

   - Using JavaScript, HTML, and CSS, our application is filled with functions and styling while being user friendly and reliable to use throughout many platforms

-- The InkedIn app allows users to join a community that provides tatoo artworks or tatoos through posts which includes:
+- The InkedIn app allows users to join a community that provides tattoo artworks or tattoos through posts which includes:
-  1. An image of the tatoo or tatoo artwork
+  1. An image of the tattoo or tattoo artwork
-  2. Description of the tatoo or request or post
+  2. Description of the tattoo or request or post
   3. Contact information
   4. Comments